 Leach scored twice in a four-goal Flyers' first, then completed the three-goal performance in the second period against Minnesota goaltender Pete LoPresti.

-It was Parent's second shutout in the last five outings, during which he allowed just seven goals.
+It was Parent's second shutout in his last five outings, during which he allowed just seven goals.

-Rick MacLeish, Gary Dornhoefer, and Bill Clement also scored for Philadelphia, who extended their unbeaten streak to six games (5-0-1).
+Rick MacLeish, Gary Dornhoefer, and Bill Clement also scored for Philadelphia to extended the club's unbeaten streak to six games (5-0-1).

 1976 -- Orest Kindrachuk and Don Saleski each scored a pair of goals and Bernie Parent stopped 33 of 37 shots in a 7-4 pasting of the Toronto Maple Leafs at the Spectrum.

 Trailing 1-0 at the first intermission, Philadelphia got things going offensively in a hurry in the second when Bill Barber tied the game just 14 seconds into the middle frame.
-Rick MacLeish, Kindrachuk, and Saleski would all score before the period ended, giving the Flyers a 4-2 lead through 40 minutes.
+Rick MacLeish, Kindrachuk, and Saleski would all score before the period ended, helping the Flyers build a 4-2 lead through 40 minutes of play.

-The win made it 11 straight games without a loss (8-0-3) for both Parent and the Flyers.
+The win made it 11 straight contests without a loss (8-0-3) for both Parent and the Flyers.